 You will also want to decide if you are wanting to purchase seedlings that have already been started or if you want to start your vegetable garden plants from seed.

 If you are starting a bit later in the growing season the seedlings will be your best bet on getting a good harvest.

 But if you want to start from scratch, and especially if you want to try to get a head start on the growing season you can start from seed, and start them inside if it’s before the last frost for your area.

 Once you have your garden spot prepared and you know what you want to grow, you need to plan the layout that you want for your garden.

 The best way to do this is to get out some graph paper and a pencil and draw your garden layout.

-Some vegetable plants can grow closely together.
+Some vegetable plants can grow closer together.
 Others however will need a bit more space and will have to be spread out.

 Have The Right Garden Tools

-Any new gardener is going to need some garden tools when starting a new garden.
+Any new gardener is going to need some essential garden tools when starting a new garden.